AhmetDono/KitapLookAPI/README.md

     /api/Book/GetAll?Fields=bookTitle%2CauthorName
     ```

-- **HEAD-OPTIONS:**
-    - Supports HEAD and OPTIONS HTTP methods, allowing clients to query metadata and learn about data.

 - **JWT, Identity and Refresh Token:**
     - Uses JWT for user authentication.
 After login, users receive an access token for subsequent requests.
     - Additionally, provides a refresh token for token renewal.